 Personal collection.
 Photo by Travis Langley

 "Fun," of course, is hard to define.
 Is it healthy?
 What benefits do cosplayers derive from these activities?
 We can talk about the psychological issues involved in role-playing, disinhibition, escapism, self-esteem, self-perception, self-presentation, sublimation, confidence, community, bigotry, steretyping, prejudice, discrimination, alienation, affiliation, introjection, identification, identity, inclusion, exclusion, ingroup differentation, outgroup homogeneity....
-Oh, the list goes on, and sometime soon in the upcoming weeks, I will explore this list.
+Oh, the list goes on, and later this year, I will explore this list.